Skip to Content

 Entry Fee: Admission to Bishop’s Pumpkin Farm is FREE

-$10 on Fridays and $20 on Saturday and Sundays, inclusive of all activities.
+$10 on Fridays and $20 on Saturdays and Sundays, inclusive of all activities.

 Location: 1415 Pumpkin Ln, Wheatland, CA 95692, United States